neurodsp-tools/neurodsp/paper/paper.md

 * Sliding Window Matching: The ``NeuroDSP`` implementation of the sliding window matching (SWM) algorithm for identifying recurring patterns in a neural signal, like the shape of an oscillatory waveform [@gips_discovering_2017].

-* Simulating Oscillations and Noise: Simulating 1/f-like signals with various stochastic models, as well as stationary/bursty and non-sinusoidal oscillations.
+* Simulating Oscillations and Noise: Simulating 1/f-like signals with various stochastic models, as well as oscillations that can vary in their waveform shape and stationarity.

 #### Mentions (if applicable) of any ongoing research projects using the software or recent scholarly publications enabled by it